Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 {{% /tab %}}
 {{%tab "  Code "%}}
-The security credentials can be either be supplied as an `UserDetails` object or in its simpler form of two Strings (username and password).
+The security credentials can be either be supplied as a `UserDetails` object, or in its simpler form of two Strings (username and password).
-These will be used to _implicitly_ create a `secured` Space, with security privileges being propagated to internal services.
+These are used to _implicitly_ create a secured Space, with security privileges being propagated to internal services.

 ```java